 By far the most well-known lean problem solving technique is PDCA.

 If you happen to be in crisis fire fighting mode, you will appreciate some of its virtues:

 If you only have time to learn one problem solving approach,

-you can't go wrong by starting with the PDCA Lean Methodology
+you can't go wrong with the PDCA Lean Methodology

 or the DMAIC Methodology